Fall Break Hours

 Student studying on campus beneath a tree.

-The Washington University Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one on West Campus, and one at the Medical School), vast print and electronic collections, and expert librarians whose first priority is helping students and faculty find the information they need.
+The WashU Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one on West Campus, and one at the Medical School), vast print and electronic collections, and expert librarians whose priority is helping students and faculty find the information they need.

 Explore Collections | Library Spaces | Research Help |